sustrik/libdill/tcpsend.md

 ## RETURN VALUE

-Number of bytes written or -1 in case of error.
+Number of bytes written.
+In case of error -1 is returned and `errno` is set to one of the error codes below.

 ## ERRORS